-- 72. Concurring in or Receding from Amendments. - (a) If a bill or resolution is received back in the House with one or more amendments added by the Senate, it is in order for the Principal Sponsor to present a motion "to concur" or "not to concur and to ask the Senate to recede" with respect to each, several, or all of those amendments, subject to Rules 18 and 75.
+- 72. Concurring in or Receding from Amendments. - (a) If a House bill or House resolution is received back in the House with one or more amendments added by the Senate, the bill or resolution shall be placed on the calendar on the order of "Concurrence", and the Principal Sponsor may present a motion "to concur" or "not to concur and to ask the Senate to recede" with respect to each, several, or all of those amendments, subject to Rules 18 and 75.
 A motion to concur shall be by record vote and shall be adopted by the affirmative vote of a majority of those elected, subject to Rule 69.
-Any member 2 members may demand a separate vote or a separate record vote, as applicable, on any of those amendments. - (b) When the Senate has refused to concur in one or more amendments added to a bill or resolution by the House and has returned the bill or resolution to the House with a message requesting the House to recede from one or more of its amendments, it is in order for the Principal Sponsor to present a motion "to recede" from the House amendments or "not to recede and to request a conference", subject to Rules 18 and 75.
+Any member may demand a separate vote or a separate record vote, as applicable, on any of those amendments. - (b) When the Senate has refused to concur in one or more amendments added to a Senate bill or Senate resolution by the House and has delivered to the House a message requesting the House to recede from one or more of its amendments, the bill or resolution shall be placed on the calendar on the order of "Non-Concurrence", and for the Principal Sponsor may present a motion "to recede" from the House amendments or "not to recede and to request a conference", subject to Rules 18 and 75.
 A motion to recede shall be by record vote and shall be adopted by the affirmative vote of a majority of those elected, subject to Rule 69.
-Any member 2 members may demand a separate vote or a separate record vote, as applicable, on any of those amendments. - (c) Motions authorized by this Rule are renewable and may be reconsidered, provided that no such motion may be voted on more than twice by the House.
+Any member may demand a separate vote or a separate record vote, as applicable, on any of those amendments. - (c) Motions authorized by this Rule are renewable and may be reconsidered, provided that no such motion may be voted on more than twice by the House.

-- 73. Conference Committees. - (a) A disagreement between the House and Senate exists with respect to any bill or resolution in the following situations: - (1) when the Senate refuses to recede from the adoption of any amendment, after the

-House has previously refused to concur in the amendment; or

-(2) when the House refuses to recede from the adoption of any amendment, after the Senate has previously refused to concur in the amendment.
+- 73. Conference Committees. - (a) A disagreement between the House and Senate exists with respect to any bill or resolution in the following situations: - (1) when the Senate refuses to recede from the adoption of any amendment, after the House has previously refused to concur in the amendment; or - (2) when the House refuses to recede from the adoption of any amendment, after the Senate has previously refused to concur in the amendment.